diskoverdata/diskover-docs/source_files/search_syntax.md

 - **size:>=5242880 AND size:<=10485760**  would find all files equal or larger than 5 MB but equal or smaller than 10 MB

-- **extension:"mov" AND size:>32212254720** would find all files with .mov extension and larger than 30 GB
+- **extension:mov AND size:>32212254720** would find all files with .mov extension and larger than 30 GB

 >🔆 When unsure how to translate size from MB, GB, etc. to bytes, you can use any free *byte converter* available online.